Business Immigration Solicitors

 - Advising a well-known international law firm on corporate restructuring issues, TUPE transfers from the immigration side, complex PBS reporting, record keeping as well as compliance.

-Visit Anita’s personal page more examples of immigration work
+Visit Anita’s personal page for more examples of immigration work

 “I have nothing but great things to say about Anita De Atouguia.
 She is knowledgeable, creative, timely and organised.
 She makes me feel like I am her only client.
 I never send her something and wonder when I am going to hear from her.
 Anita is my go-to for all immigration matters.”
 Client